 Who is the dead man?
 Why is he bleeding to death in Peyton’s apartment?
 Can one research assignment evolve into murder, embezzlement, betrayal and silence?

 If I Should Die is a suspenseful journey into the lives of many people.
 The choices and impacts are repulsive and inspiring.
 Silence will never sound the same.

 Kim Richards Gilchrist and Paul McDermott helped with formatting and editing.

 tHIS IS A BOOK TRAILER mADE bY cASTeLANE

 Peyton rubbed the cat behind the ears, then pushed the covers back on her full-sized bed.
 Early morning sun filtered through her sheer, patterned curtains.
 Her slippers made a whoosh, whoosh noise as she shuffled through her living room and into the kitchen.
 The door on the far side of the room was open.

 Her heartbeat slammed in her chest as she saw a stranger lying on her linoleum floor.

 It was obviously a man; she could tell by his build.
 He wore a red flannel shirt and jeans.
-He had tan lace-up work boots and ratty blood matted hair.
+The Stranger had tan lace-up work boots and ratty blood matted hair.
 He might have been a guy from one of the bars downtown.
-He probably stumbled in by accident—he was drunk, couldn’t find his way home or thought he was home – and passed out on her floor.
+It was possible he had stumbled in by accident—he was drunk, couldn’t find his way home or thought he was home – and passed out on her floor.
 Peyton took a step closer.
 She would wake him, make a little small talk, and send him on his way.